chrisreddy1/chrisreddy1/README.md

 # <a href="https://www.linkedin.com/in/chrismreddy/">Chris Reddy</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm a cybersecurity professional who thrives on hands-on learning — from simulating real-world attacks in lab environments to building proactive defense strategies.
-Whether it's hunting for threats in a SOC, building secure architectures, or rooting vulnerable boxes, I enjoy diving deep into both the red and blue sides of security.
+I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
+From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
+Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

 ## ⚠️ Vulnerability Management Projects